ethjsmith/flags/README.md

 flag hidden in the website with white font ( super easy)

 encrypted phrase, and key to decrypt it

-some other password that must be cracked somehow ( ceasars shift )

 password that is easily crackable ( like something from the first 20 lines of rockyou.txt )